haltu/muuri/README.md

 ### layoutEnd

-Triggered after the layout procedure has finished without interruptions.
+Triggered after the layout procedure has finished, successfully.
+Note that if you abort a layout procedure by calling `grid.layout()` _before_ items have finished positioning, this event will not be emitted for the aborted layout procedure.
+In such a case `layoutAbort` will be emitted instead.

 **Arguments**